We are unashamedly 'evangelical' in what we believe. We believe in:

 A weekly remembrance of the Lord Jesus in the breaking of bread or the Lord’s Supper (sometimes called “communion”).
 This weekly time keeps the memory of Jesus Christ alive in our hearts and minds and encourages and challenges our faith and commitment to the Lord Jesus.
 This service provides opportunity for personal reflection, praise and worship and public expression of worship by men present.

 A plurality of overall male leadership.
 These men, called “elders” give of their abilities and time to shepherd, lead and care for all those in the church.
 A wide range of ministries exist for women within BSCA but we do not believe that women should be elders or teachers / preachers to mixed congregations within the church.

 - Every man and woman ministry.
 Many opportunities exist to serve within the church and we positively encourage everyone to serve as they are able and gifted.
 We also recognise that God has created men and women differently and that this is reflected in the roles men and women are called to fulfil both in the family and in the church.

 - The Holy Spirit gifting each believer in the Lord Jesus for the mutual benefit of the church.
 Each member should therefore be committed to personal holiness and serving in the power that the Holy Spirit gives.
 BSCA is a non Charismatic church in respect of the modern use of gifts relating to words of knowledge, prophecy and tongues.

-Christians who may not fully subscribe to the above beliefs and practices are most welcome to join with us and enjoy the life of faith and fellowship as expressed in BSCA.
-Anyone wanting to become BSCA members would, however, be expected to both publicly and privately respect the church’s position and commitment to these beliefs and practices.
+Whilst not all Christians may fully subscribe to the above beliefs and practices, we do expect BSCA members to publicly and privately respect the church’s position and commitment to these beliefs and practices.